Analyst sees housing affordability “rapidly waning”

-BOSTON (State House News Service) – Sales of both single-family houses and condominiums in Massachusetts declined in March as housing prices rose even further, continuing a pattern that real estate market analysts at The Warren Group said is pushing homeownership further away for many residents.
+BOSTON (SHNS) – Sales of both single-family houses and condominiums in Massachusetts declined in March as housing prices rose even further, continuing a pattern that real estate market analysts at The Warren Group said is pushing homeownership further away for many residents.

 “Low inventory continues to plague the real estate market in Massachusetts.
 The number of homes for sale has been declining for a decade or more and that trend has led to a lower sales volume and is pushing prices higher.
 Couple this with rising mortgage rates — which recently hit 5 percent for the first time since 2011 — and housing affordability is rapidly waning,” Tim Warren, CEO of The Warren Group, said.
 “First-time homebuyers are flocking to rural communities and blue-collar cities to take advantage of attractive purchase prices.”